TransactPRO/gw3-php-client/README.md

 - `RequestException` - will be thrown if request fail.
 - `ValidatorException` - will be thrown if some data for the request is missing.
+- `ResponseException` - will be thrown if response parsing/validation fail (corrupted response).
+- `DigestMissingException` - will be thrown if response missing Authorization header (corrupted response).
+- `DigestMismatchException` - will be thrown if response digest validation fail (corrupted response).

 ## About